 Career Development offers career readiness workshops that cover topics such as career exploration, resumes, LinkedIn, and interviewing, and also annually hosts a graduate school fair and a career and internship fair.
 Staff work closely with employers to help students develop professional skills, undertake internships, and secure professional employment upon graduation.
 Career Development is dedicated to helping students translate their liberal arts degrees into fulfilling and enduring careers.
 Schedule an appointment.

 Through Career Development, students have access to Handshake.com.
 Handshake, VWU's career portal, lists thousands of part-time and full-time jobs, internships, campus events, virtual career fairs, and valuable career resources.
 All students and alumni have access to Handshake.
 Get started by creating a profile that gets you noticed by employers who are looking for interns and employees.
 Students can access their accounts here.
-If you want assistance with this, Jessica Harrington can help you with your profile.
+If you want assistance with your profile contact Career Development in the Lighthouse at email@example.com.

 VWU utilizes Portfolium, which is an online digital portfolio.
 It is a free platform for VWU students that is available to students even after they graduate.
 In today's society, fewer employers are looking at paper resumes and are rather turning to digital recruitment platforms.
 Portfolium allows VWU students to show their accomplishments, showcase courses they have taken, have a digital resume, and document everything digitally.
 Portfolium becomes available to students once they fully enroll at VWU through their VWU email address.

 Through Career Development, any student can get assistance in the creation of a resume, do a mock interview so that they are prepared for a real interview, and get assistance with internships and other career information.
 While individuals think that this is something started later in one's college education, it is vital that incoming first-year students start creating their resume and a digital portfolio once they arrive on the college campus.